yellowmessenger/documentation/docs/platform_concepts/inbox/chats/internal-ticket.md

 - Admins do not receive notifications for these Slack messages.
 - Emojis sent from Slack to the inbox agent (L1) will not be visible in the inbox.
-- Reopening a chat ticket creates a new separate ticket, and Slack threads from the previous ticket are not visible in the reopened ticket.
 - Inbox does not support all message types and formatting options that Slack provides in its UI.
 For example, formatting styles like bold, italics, and strikethrough are not supported in the chat interface.